 My office is also completely electronic.
 There are no paper charts to misplace.
-I use ICANotes: a premier practice management and behavioral Electronic Health Records (EHR) solution for handling PHI.
-By means of a secure patient portal, clients can exchange information with me by e-mail, obtain records, view appointments, upload and download clinical forms, and more.
-ICANotes is HIPPA compliant.
+I use Valant: a premier practice management and behavioral Electronic Health Records (EHR) solution for handling PHI.
+By means of a secure patient portal, clients can exchange information with me by e-mail, obtain records, view appointments, make appointments, upload and download clinical forms, and more.
+Valant is HIPPA compliant.

 For telehealth to be a satisfying experience, the user should consider the following: